-Academic Advisement: One of eight segments comprising PeopleSoft Student Administration Services module.
+Academic Advisement: One of eight segments comprising Campus Solutions (Student Administration Services) module.
 (Student Services term)

-Academic Structure: One of eight segments comprising PeopleSoft Student Administration Services module; basic framework established before other segments can run.
+Academic Structure: One of eight segments comprising Campus Solutions (Student Administration Services) module; basic framework established before other segments can run.
 (Student Services term)

-Accounts Payable Module: PeopleSoft Financial module to be implemented in July 2005.
+Accounts Payable Module: Financials module implemented in July 2005.
 (Financial term)

-Accounts Receivable Module (Non-student): PeopleSoft Financial module to be implemented in August 2006.
+Accounts Receivable Module (Non-student): Financials module implemented in August 2006.
 (Financial term)

-Admissions and Recruitment: One of eight segments comprising PeopleSoft Student Administration Services module.
+Admissions and Recruitment: One of eight segments comprising Campus Solutions (Student Administration Services) module, implemented in July 2006.
 (Student Services term)